-Delphi defense points to new cell phone data in murders
+Delphi defense points to new cellphone data in murders

 DELPHI, Ind.
-(WISH) — The defense team for Delphi murders suspect Richard Allen says new data obtained Friday disproves claims made about the victims’ cell phones not working.
+(WISH) — The defense team for Delphi murders suspect Richard Allen says new data obtained Friday disproves claims made about the victims’ cellphones not working.

 The claim comes from two court filings made Tuesday.
-Defense attorneys Andrew Baldwin, Bradley Rozzi, and Jennifer Auger say that prosecutors for the state withheld several pieces of evidence throughout the investigation, including geofencing records for Libby German’s cell phone.
+Defense attorneys Andrew Baldwin, Bradley Rozzi, and Jennifer Auger say that prosecutors for the state withheld several pieces of evidence throughout the investigation, including geofencing records for Libby German’s cellphone.

 Abby Williams and Libby German were killed on Feb.
 13, 2017, and found the next day in a wooded area off the High Monon Trail in Delphi.
 Richard Allen, 51, of Delphi, was arrested on Oct.
 28, 2022, for his connection to the girls’ deaths.